SandAI-org/MagiAttention/_pages/magiattn.md

   </div>
 </div>

 Training large-scale models for video generation presents two major challenges: (1) The extremely long context length of video tokens, which reaching up to 4 million during training, results in prohibitive computational and memory overhead.
-(2) The combination of block-causal attention and Packing-and-Padding (PnP) introduces highly complex attention mask patterns.
+(2) The combination of block-causal attention and Patch-and-Pack (PnP) introduces highly complex attention mask patterns.

 To address these challenges, we propose [MagiAttention](https://github.com/SandAI-org/MagiAttention), which aims to support a wide variety of attention mask types with **kernel-level flexibility**, while achieving **linear scalability** with respect to context-parallel (CP) size across a broad range of scenarios, particularly suitable for training tasks involving <u><em>ultra-long, heterogeneous mask</em></u> training like video-generation for [Magi-1](https://github.com/SandAI-org/MAGI-1).